-Grilled vegetables are grilled and then rolled in corn tortillas before being lightly fried.
-Two salsas, one made of pumpkin seeds and the other made from tomatoes, compliment the smoky vegetables.
+Vegetables are grilled and then rolled in corn tortillas before being lightly fried.
+Two salsas, one made of pumpkin seeds and the other made from tomatoes, compliment the smoky vegetables to make up this recipe for Zucchini and Red Pepper Enchiladas with Two Salsas.

 1 large white onion, cut crosswise into 1/2-inch-thick rounds